What is the telephone interview?

 Who conducted the interviews?

 Both the Online Survey and Telephone Interviews were administered by the University of Wisconsin Survey Center (UWSC).
 We are very grateful to John Stevenson, Associate Director, Ken Croes, Senior Project Director, Nadia Assad, Project Director, Brendan Day, Programmer, and all the excellent call center Interviewers.
 The UWSC Interviewers are highly trained and regularly monitored to maintain professional standards.
 In addition to their training with UWSC, they also received additional training and instruction for the OSWE project.
 Together, DARE and UWSC developed scripts and question prompts for Interviewers to use.
 They were also required to perform mock interviews with volunteers before the survey period began.
 Of course, they were given different instructions than the Fieldworkers in the 1960s and used a more structured format for the conversation, in part due to human-subject ethics and protocols which simply didn’t exist in the 1960s.
-Some of the Interviewers did better than others with the conversations, but overall, DARE found the Interviewers to be highly professional, extremely courteous, and genuinely interested in what Respondents were saying.
+All in all, DARE found the Interviewers to be highly professional, extremely courteous, and genuinely interested in what Respondents were saying.
 We are grateful to everyone at UWSC for their extremely high-quality work.